Kabani (TV series)

 Kabani is an Indian Malayalam television series directed by Sudheesh Sankar.
 The show premiered from 11 March 2019 which aired on Zee Keralam.
 It stars Gopika Anil, Prem Jacob and Keerthana Anil in lead roles along with Mallika Sukumaran and Krishna.
-The series is a remake of the Telugu language television show Mutyala Muggu.

 Plot

 Kabani's passion is to pursue higher education, but due to her family situation, she is unable to continue her studies.
 Still, luckily she takes part in a kabaddi competition and grabs the opportunity of a scholarship in a renowned college in the city.
 Initially, she faces hardships in the college as she comes from the village, it becomes difficult for her to adapt to modern culture.

 The story heats up when she meets her half-sister Rambha, who despises her.
 She also happens to meet Rishi, and they both start to have feelings for each other.
 Rambha is envious to see them together as she has a crush on Rishi.
 Rambha plots numerous plans to create a rift in their relationship.
 The remaining episodes showcase how they succeed in love even after tackling countless conspiracies created by Rambha.